Pink vs Red Salmon: What’s The Difference?

 As mentioned earlier, it has a light flavor so it pairs well with salads and can be put on sandwiches and pizza.
 Pink salmon is great for creating new meals, and it goes with a variety of foods.

-red vs pink salmon
+pink salmon cooked fillet.

 Red salmon is great as a main course.
 It takes on a smoky flavor very well when it is placed in a smoker for hours.
 You can also cook it on the stove, grill it and bake it.
 It pairs well with sweet, sour and creamy flavors like lemon.